ktakashi/json-tools/README.md

 NOTE: Mosh contains own porting for (json) however it has different mark as JOSN null and I think it's a design bug since it makes empty array and null indistinguishable.

+NOTE: For Racket, `ext/packrat.sls` for some reason must be installed using `--install` option.

 Your contribution or testing is always welcome!